Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/unitQ-cohort.md

     This integration is currently in beta and is in active development.
 If you have any feedback to improve the unitQ destination or have suggestions for their documentation, please contact [unitQ support team](https://unitQ.com/).

-[unitQ](https://www.unitq.com/) empowers companies with AI-powered, actionable insights from user feedback to help them craft high-quality products, services and experiences. unitQ centralizes feedback from all sources and automatically groups it into thousands of granular categories to help organizations discover what matters most to users.
+[unitQ](https://www.unitq.com/) empowers companies with AI-powered, actionable insights from user feedback to help them craft high-quality products, services, and experiences. unitQ centralizes feedback from all sources and automatically groups it into thousands of granular categories to help organizations discover what matters most to users.

 ## Considerations